What Program and Position is Right for you?

 Service Learning /ˈsərvəs ˈlərniNG/ NOUN: An experiential education strategy that integrates meaningful community service with instruction and reflection.

-The corps member position for international participants runs June through December each year.
-International corps members are sponsored by EarthCorps on a J-1 Trainee visa.
+The international crew member position is for non-U.S. residents to come and train in Seattle, Washington.
+It runs June through December each year.
+International crew members are sponsored by EarthCorps on a J-1 Trainee visa.
 EarthCorps charges no fees for international participants, however, participants are responsible for costs associated with applying for a visa and purchasing airfare to and from Seattle.
 International participants live with Host Families in Seattle who provide room and board and a glimpse into Pacific Northwest culture.
 Read a full position description from a past posting here: International Corps Member Position Description.

 For more information about what it’s like to be an international participant, please visit our Frequently Asked Questions page.

-The Crew Leader position provides the opportunity for dedicated, young restoration professionals to refine their leadership skills.
-You will spend your days in the field with your crew, where you’ll be responsible for the facilitation of crew safety and well-being, productivity, morale, and quality of work.
-Additionally, you will be coordinating projects between clients, EarthCorps project managers, and your crew.
+Crew Leader is an AmeriCorps position that provides young adults who have previous restoration experience an opportunity to refine their leadership and habitat restoration skills.
+Crew leaders spend their days in the field with their crew, where they are responsible for the facilitation of crew safety and well-being, productivity, morale, and quality of work.
+Additionally, crew leaders will be coordinating projects between clients, EarthCorps project managers, and their crew.
 EarthCorps has a reputation for quality, hard work, and safety, and you’ll be expected to motivate your crew to reflect that reputation and have fun.

-Crew Leader positions are open to qualified individuals, both program alumni and outside applicants.
+Crew Leader position runs January through December is open to qualified individuals, both program alumni and outside applicants.
 Read a full position description from a past posting here: Crew Leader Position Description.

-The Volunteer Specialist position at EarthCorps provides the opportunity for talented, young restoration professionals to refine their leadership skills through facilitating service learning experiences for volunteers.
+Volunteer Specialist is an AmeriCorps position that provides an opportunity for young adults who have restoration or service experience.
+They will refine their leadership skills through facilitating service learning experiences for volunteers.